 Austrian cooper for ovals, rounds and large formats (10 HL-60 HL).

-Fassbinderie Schneckenleitner is a fifth generation artisan family run cooperage that is located in Waidhofen/Ybbs, located in the foothills of the Austrian Alps.
+Fassbinderei Schneckenleitner is a fifth generation artisan family run cooperage that is located in Waidhofen/Ybbs, located in the foothills of the Austrian Alps.
 The cooperage was founded in 1628 and the Schneckenleitner family has been at the helm of the cooperage since 1880.
 Schneckenlietner produces premium quality large format vessels and they are best known for their ovals and casks or rounds as they call them.
-The oak for these ovals and rounds are either sourced 100% in Austria or are made from a mix of Eastern European Oak.
+The oak and acacia for these ovals and rounds is sourced 100% from Austria.

-Fassbinderie Schneckenleitner is managed by Paul Schneckenleitner, who is a fifth generation Master Cooper from the Schneckenleitner family.
+Fassbinderei Schneckenleitner is managed by Paul Schneckenleitner, who is a fifth generation Master Cooper from the Schneckenleitner family.
 Before managing the family cooperage, Paul gained invaluable experience by working in several Burgundy and Cognac based cooperages.
-With the help of several brothers, his father and his wife, Paul overlooks all aspects at Fassbinderie Scneckenleitner.
+With the help of several brothers, his father and his wife, Paul overlooks all aspects at Fassbinderei Scneckenleitner.

 Schneckenleitner has built their reputation on the production of their large format ovals, which are found in many of Europe’s finest cellars.
 Because of the large format, the incredibly low toast, and significantly long air-drying time (amongst Austria’s alpine foothill region which has a rich Flora and Fauna biodiversity), it results in extremely low impact ovals and rounds that respect the wine’s fruit, freshness and minerality, while allowing for some natural micro-oxidation to occur.
 Their large format vessels work both on white and red wines.

 Before being coopered into ovals and rounds, the wood is air-dried for a minimum of at least 5 years.
 The humid, high precipitation, and rich in biodiversity region of Austria’s alpine foothills allows for an air drying period that naturally rids the oak from its bitter tannins and harshness.
 Fire bending is used for bending the ovals and rounds.
-Schneckenleitner’s toast is a “light-long-deep-blonde” toast to ensure that the varietal, freshness and minerality of the wine is respected as much as possible.
-After toasting and bending, the ovals and rounds are scratched and then planed to guarantee a very smooth surface that is easy for cleaning.
+Schneckenleitner’s toast is a “light-long-deep-blonde” style of toast to ensure that the varietal, freshness and minerality of the wine is respected as much as possible.
+This toast style of toast has two names: AOC (Austrian Oak Complex) and AOE (Austrian Oak Elegance).
+After toasting and bending, the ovals and rounds are scratched and then planned to guarantee a very smooth surface that is easy for cleaning.

 SCHNECKENLEITNER'S STYLISTIC POINTS